 - Glyoxal is found in conditioner, lotion, nail polish and nail treatment.

-#6: Phenoxyethanol – a cheap and common preservative found in cosmetics.
-Compared to parabens, this preservative is more “safe”, as it has a lower cytotoxicity rating.
+Phenoxyehanol is a cheap and common preservative found in cosmetics.
+Compared to parabens, this preservative is much “safer”, as it has a lower cytotoxicity rating.
 However, research has found it to have a higher skin irritation rating and can easily penetrate skin.
 During pregnancy the skin often get more sensitive, hence it would be wise to avoid this ingredient during this time.
 According to FDA accidental ingestion of phenoxyethanol should be avoided, as it can be toxic and harmful for infants.
 Ingestion can produce depression of the central nervous system and can lead to the occurrence of diarrhea and vomiting.
 Further, mothers of newborns should avoid skincare that contain phenoxyethanol if they are breastfeeding, to prevent possible transmission of the chemical to the child.

-#7: Sodium Lauryl/Laureth Sulphate (SLS/SLES) – inexpensive detergents that are very commonly used in shampoo, body wash and baby soap.
+SLS and SLES are inexpensive detergents that are very commonly used in shampoo, body wash and baby soap.
 SLS is a well-known skin irritant, hence it is used throughout the world for clinical testing as a primary skin irritant control.
-These detergents are manufactured through an ethoxylation process, which might result in the formation, and hence contamination, of the carcinogenic by-product 1,4-dioxane.
+Again, it would be wise to avoid during pregnancy, as the skin is commonly more reactive.

-ps. did you just find several of these horrible ingredients on the label of your current skincare products?
+P.S. did you just find several of these ingredients on the label of your current skincare products?
 Don’t worry – My Lilli Pilli can help you out.
-We (mums too) make skincare product specifically for pregnant and breast-feeding women.
-We are just about to launch several cleansers and moisturisers (YAY!) – stay tuned!
+We (Mums too) make skincare product specifically for pregnant and nursing Mums.